 Sun-Dried Tomato Dip

 - 1/4 cup oil-packed, sun-dried tomatoes, drained and chopped

 - 2 cloves garlic, minced

 - hot pepper sauce (Tabasco or Frank’s), to taste

 Place all the ingredients except the fresh basil in food processor.
 Process until well-blended.
 Add the basil and continue processing until smooth.
 Chill at least one hour in the refrigerator before serving.
 Serve with fresh vegetables, any type of crackers or pita chips.
 Serves: 16.

-- 1 1-ounce package dry Ranch-style dressing mix
+- 1 (1-ounce) package dry Ranch-style dressing mix (or make your own)

 - 2 carrots, finely chopped